de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Introduction

 \subsection{Structure of the paper}

-The paper consists of five sections besides the introduction.
+The paper consists of six sections besides the introduction.
 In Section \ref{secPre}, which consists of preliminaries, we review some basic definitions and results related to compact real Riemann surfaces.
-In addition, we survey the theory of vessels associated to pairs of commutative nonselfadjoint operators, and the corresponding operator models.
+In addition, we survey the theory of vessels associated to pairs of commutative nonselfadjoint operators.
+Section \ref{secRtOm} is dedicated to present new supplementary results in realization theorem and functional models of two-operator vessels.

 The main theorem, namely the de Branges structure theorem, the counterpart of Theorem \ref{1_1} in the compact real Riemann surfaces setting, is presented in Section \ref{secMainThm}.
 In Section \ref{secH2}, we specialize our results to the setting of the Hardy space and obtain versions of Beurling's theorem on finite bordered Riemann surfaces.
 Section \ref{secMultOp} is dedicated to study the compressed multiplication operators associated to a real Riemann surface and a pair of meromorphic functions.
 To ease the presentation, the proof of de Branges structure theorem is given later in Section \ref{secProofStruct}.